Meshiest/autocr/README.md

       -e, --episode <eps>     Specify which episodes to download (in format crunchy uses) -m, --myanimelist       Also find MyAnimeList entry for the discovered show -h, --help              output usage information
-    init                      Creates the default config.yml if it does not already exist -h, --home                Write config to home directory todo [options]            Figure out which episodes have not been watched -a, --airing            Only show airing shows
+    init [options]            Creates the default config.yml if it does not already exist -H, --home              Write config to home directory -h, --help              output usage information
+    todo [options]            Figure out which episodes have not been watched -a, --airing            Only show airing shows
       -c, --count             Show number of unwatched episodes